-9.5.1 Mobile Home
+6.6.1 Mobile Home

-This stove is 'mobile home approved'.
-It must therefore have a supply of combustion air from outdoors.
+If your stove is 'mobile home approved', It must have a supply of combustion air from outdoors.
 The air intake must not draw air from the attic, from the basement, from a garage or any enclosed space.
 Air must be drawn from a ventilated crawl space under the floor or directly from outside.
 Install a flexible or rigid, insulated pipe (HVAC type, must comply to ULC S110 and/or UL 181, Class 0 or Class 1) to the fresh air intake.

 Where a mobile home has been converted to a standard house by mounting it on a permanent basement foundation, the supply of outdoor air is not required.